Clamentos/FabRISC/src/spec/Section6.typ

         ),

         [During event handling, other events might be received by the hart.
 This situation was already mentioned in the previous paragraphs and a queuing system is needed in order to avoid loss of information.
 Queues have finite length so it's important to handle the events more rapidly than they come, however if the events are too frequent the queues will eventually fill.
 Any IO and IPC interrupt that is received while the queues are full, must be discarded and the interrupting device must be notified.],
+        // TODO: other event queues might fill up too...

-        [When any event is received and the hart is in the transactional state, then all executing memory transactions must immediately fail with the abort code EABT.
-Any LL & SC reservation may be invalidated as well, depending on the weakness of the pair.
-In case of a relaxed implementation, the reservation should not be invalidated.],
+        [When any event is received and the hart is in a transactional state, then all executing memory transactions must immediately fail with the abort code EABT.],

+        [Software interrupts can be easily implemented by injecting the appropriate values into the critical registers and then performing the appropriate returning sequence.
+This will cause the hart to return from a handler with the event id not at zero, thus triggering again the launching sequence.
+A hart with an event id of zero in its cause register is not considered as trapped.],

         comment([

             Events are a very powerful way to react to different things "on the fly", which is very useful for event-driven programming, managing external devices at low latency and are essential for privileged architectures.

-            The division in different categories might seem a bit strange at first, but the two broad classes are the usual ones: synchronous and asynchronous events.
+            The division in different categories might seem a bit strange at first, but the two broad classes are the usual ones: synchronous and asynchronous events, that is, deterministic and non-deterministic ones.
 The different types of events within each class are roughly based on "severity" (which is basically the global priority metric), as well as a local priority which can depend on different things.

             Exceptions are the lowest severity among all other events and the program order defines the order in which they must be handled.
 The only complication to this rule is for helper register exceptions, which have a higher intrinsic priority and the handling order depends on which particular helper register fired.
 These exceptions might also clash with the previously mentioned regular arithmetic ones but, since the helper ones have a higher innate priority, they all take over and override.
+This behavior stems from the fact that HLPR registers allow for fine control, while the GEE bit allows exceptions to be enabled or disabled globally.
+In both instances, it's possible to distinguish if the exception was caused by a HLPR register or not.

-            Faults are also synchronous just like exceptions, but their severity is the highest among any other event and they often signify that something bad happened.
+            Faults are also synchronous just like exceptions, but their severity is the highest among any other event and they often signify that something bad happened, such as an access to an illegal address.
 Because they are synchronous, they must be handled in program order.

             IO Interrupts are the lowest global priority asynchronous event and they are used to handle external device requests.
-They have a progressive local priority that defines the order in which they must be handled.
+They have a progressive local priority that defines the order in which they must be handled when received.

             IPC Interrupts are a higher priority version of the IO Interrupt.
 IPC Interrupts are used by harts to send signals to each other, which may also be used for quickly starting and stopping other harts.
+Just like the IO variant, they have a progressive local priority that defines the order in which they must be handled when received.

             In some situations it may be necessary to queue an event in order to handle it after another and to avoid loss of information.
 If the queue is full, the events must be discarded and, whoever generated the event, must be notified.
 This includes IO devices or other harts that generated an IPC interrupt, in this last case, by making their IPC interrupt generating instruction fail.
         ])